 TGmc Editor: modify P1342L49-55 as follows:

 If a STA requests transmit beam refinement training, but does not send TRN-T fields, the responding STA shall reply with a BRP frame containing a DMG Beam Refinement element with the TX-TRN-OK field set to 1.
 In this case (i.e., when the TX-train-response field is equal to 0), the responding STA shall set L-RX field to 0.
-The requesting STA shall then transmit a BRP packet with TRN-T fields..
+The requesting STA shall then transmit a PPDU with the TXVECTOR parameter PACKET-TYPE set to TRN-T-PACKET and the TRN-LEN parameter greater than zero and BRP information element.
 The responding STA shall then respond with a BRP frame with the TX-train-response field set to 1 and the BS-FBCK and Channel Measurement Feedback element as above.

 TGmc Editor: in P1342L61 and P1343L2, replace “packet” with “frame”